ghga-de/nf-platypusindelcalling/README.md

    ```console
    nextflow run nf-core/platypusindelcalling --input samplesheet.csv --outdir <OUTDIR> --genome GRCh37 -profile <docker/singularity/podman/shifter/charliecloud/conda/institute>
    ```
+## Samplesheet columns
+**sample**: The sample name will be tagged to the job

+**tumor**: The path to the tumor file

+**control**: The path to the control file, if there is no control will be kept blank.

 ## Documentation

 The nf-core/platypusindelcalling pipeline comes with documentation about the pipeline [usage](https://nf-co.re/platypusindelcalling/usage), [parameters](https://nf-co.re/platypusindelcalling/parameters) and [output](https://nf-co.re/platypusindelcalling/output).

 ## Credits

 nf-core/platypusindelcalling was originally written by Kuebra Narci kuebra.narci@dkfz-heidelberg.de.

+The pipeline is originally written in workflow management language Roddy.
+[Inspired github page] (https://github.com/DKFZ-ODCF/IndelCallingWorkflow)

 We thank the following people for their extensive assistance in the development of this pipeline: